Tails (Sonic the Hedgehog): In video games

 Tails also appeared either as a playable character or in a supporting role in many later Sonic titles and still often resumes his role flying other characters around, such as in Sonic Heroes, where Tails appears on Team Sonic as their flight-type character, being capable of carrying both Sonic and Knuckles the Echidna.
 He is the third character the player unlocks in Sonic Chronicles: The Dark Brotherhood, where he acts as a team medic.

 Tails appears in Sonic Unleashed, where he helps Sonic restore the shattered planet, largely by flying Sonic from continent to continent in the game.
 He also takes a supporting role in Sonic and the Black Knight, portrayed as a local blacksmith who helps players craft goods from the items Sonic collects.
-Tails appears as a playable character in all of the Mario & Sonic titles, as well as in Sega Superstars Tennis, Sonic & Sega All-Stars Racing, and Transformed.
+Tails appears as a playable character in all of the Mario & Sonic titles, and is a main character in the story modes.
+In Winter Olympic Games for the Nintendo DS, Tails can be unlocked in the by beating him on a Ski jumping mission.
+In London 2012 Olympic Games for the Nintendo 3DS, Tails is a character in the "Heroes" category, the others being Mario, Sonic, and Luigi, and they try to stop Bowser and Eggman's plan to foil the Olympics.
+In Rio 2016 Olympic Games for the 3DS, Tails appears as a supporting character.
+In Tokyo 2020 Olympic Games for the Nintendo Switch, he and Luigi try to free Mario, Sonic, Toad, Bowser, and Eggman inside a device known as Tokyo '64, but is taken by Bowser Jr., and they try to take the device back.
+At the end of the story mode, they free their friends, and Tails participates at the 100 meters, alongside Mario, Sonic, Luigi, Bowser, Eggman, Yoshi, and Shadow.
+Tails appears in Sega Superstars Tennis, Sonic & Sega All-Stars Racing, and Transformed.
 He also appears in Sonic Colors as a non-playable character.

 Tails celebrates Sonic's birthday along with his friends by setting up a party in Sonic Generations, but when the Time Eater appears, it warps them through various time holes, sending Tails to Green Hill.
 After Sonic frees him, Tails meets his classic counterpart (Classic Tails) and concludes that they were traveling through time and space.
 They accompany both Sonics throughout the game, later discovering that Eggman and Robotnik are controlling the Time Eater.
 Both Classic and Modern Tails, along with all of Sonic's friends, help motivate the 2 Sonics to defeat the Time Eater.